Stage 7 - Animation, Screenshake, & Sounds

 and

-which will return a monster's apparent position.
+apparent position.
 I say "apparent" because in a grid based game like this each monster is only ever positioned exactly on a specific tile for gameplay purposes.
 Once adding these wrapper functions, we just need to replace all the instances where the

 and